BIOLOGIC, DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

-Renflexis is a prescription medication approved by the Food and Drug Administration (FDA) to treat moderate to severe rheumatoid arthritis in adults.
-Remsima is indicated for use in combination with Methotrexate[LINK].
-Renflexis may be referred to by its drug name, Infliximab-abda.
+Renflexis is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat adults with moderately to severely active rheumatoid arthritis.
+Renflexis is indicated for use in combination with methotrexate.
+Renflexis is also referred to by its drug name, infliximab-abda.

 Renflexis is a biosimilar of Remicade.
 As defined by the FDA, a biosimilar is a biological product that is approved based on a showing that it is highly similar to an already-approved biological product.

-Renflexis is an immunomodulator, or drug that modulates the immune system.
-It is considered a biologic disease-modifying antirheumatic drug (DMARD).
+Renflexis is considered a biologic disease-modifying antirheumatic drug (DMARD).
 It is a genetically engineered antibody used by the immune system to identify and neutralize substances.
 Renflexis is believed to work by attaching to tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.
 Renflexis binds to TNF-α and prevents it from signaling the immune system to attack the connective tissues.

 How do I take it?